fuhry/openssh-ldap-authkeys/README.md

   LDAP entity to log in as ANY local user.
 * `~self` is a special keyword that translates to the name of the local user being logged into.
 Use it in the right-hand column to allow a user whose LDAP username matches the local username to log into that local account.
+* An LDAP username may be suffixed with `@REALM` to search an alternate base DN.

 ### `authmap` common usage examples